 This apprenticeship will include the knowledge, skills and behaviours typically required to achieve full member or chartered status with the industry’s recognised professional bodies.
 The final assessment process for this apprenticeship will typically be partly representative of the review process required for professional registration.

 Staff teaching on the course have a vast array of experience coming from a variety of academic and industry related backgrounds with many having close links with the professional bodies associated with these subject areas.

-- The Chartered Institute of Building (CIOB) is the professional body representing the building industry.
+The Chartered Institute of Building (CIOB) is the professional body representing the building industry.
 It focuses on those entering and already in a management career in construction and it delivers qualifications and certifications that meet the needs of a changing industry.

-Teaching and learning
+Teaching and Assessment

 The course will be a mixture of lecture, tutorials and practical based exercises and will be assessed by a wide variety of methods including, written coursework, presentations, projects and multiple choice examinations.

 All students are allocated a personal tutor who they will normally meet with once per semester.
 As an apprentice they will also be allocated a Skills Assessor who will be ensuring that regular progress reviews take place and that they are on track for completion of the apprenticeship.